icebob/moleculer-java-site/docs/caching.md

 Redis-based distributed cache.
 Supports SSL, clustering and password authentication.
-It's the one of the fastest distributed cache.
+It's the one of the fastest distributed cache - although a local memory cache is always faster.
+`RedisCacher` is implemented for both Java and Node.js based Moleculer frameworks.
 Supports global and entry-level TTL configuration.

 **Configure Redis cacher**